upserve/dockly/README.md

 `rpm`
 -----

-Same as `deb` above, but with the follow additions:
+Same as `deb` above, but with the following additions:

   `vendor`
       required: `true`